Cost & Financial Aid

 Here are some key dates and deadlines for your financial aid and scholarship application processes.

 December - 2024-2025 FAFSA and CADAA is available.

 February - Create a WebGrants for Students (WG4S) account and confirm attendance.

 April 2 - 2024-2025 priority consideration filing deadline for FAFSA or CADAA for California.

 CSUN Student Financial Services consists of University Cash Services, Student Accounting and Financial and Tax Services.

 University Cash Services is where you'll make any in-person payments.
-The office provides students with fee payment information including deadlines and timelines.
+The office provides students with fee payment information (PDF) including deadlines and timelines.
 They'll also help you sign up for eRefund, the fastest way to receive any excess financial aid beyond charges.

 Student Accounting is where you'll go for help with sponsorships, to make housing and meal plan changes, or to manage a debt with CSUN.